renebarto/baremetal/doc/tutorials/17-unit-test-infrastructure.md

   - Line 157: The member variable `m_failures` holds the failure list
   - Line 159: The member variable `m_failed` holds true if at least one failure occurred for this test
   - Line 162: We remove the default constructor
-  - Line 167: We declare an explicit constructor
+  - Line 167: We declare an explicit constructor taking the test details
   - Line 173: We declare the method `AddFailure()` which adds a failure to the list
   - Line 178: We declare and define the method `Failures()` which returns a const reference to the failure list
   - Line 183: We declare and define the method `Failed()` which returns true if a failure occurred